ucbds-infra/otter-grader/docs/otter_assign/v0/python_notebook_format.rst

     autograder_files: []           # a list of other files only to include in the autograder
     plugins: []                    # a list of plugin names and configurations
     test_files: true               # whether to store tests in separate .py files rather than in the notebook metadata
+    colab: false                   # whether this assignment will be run on Google Colab

 ..
 END YAML TARGET